rioki/www.rioki.org/content/posts/2014-12-02-overhaul-of-page-generation.md

     site.json
     gulp.js

 The assets folder contains the bits that make up the website's design.
 These are copied verbatim to the output.
 The content folder contains the actual raw content, this is the folder where day to day editing is done.
-The content is seperated into three types, the media folder contains unstructured fils, such as pictures, the page folder contains pages, that is timeless content and the posts folder conttains journal entries.
+The content is separated into three types, the media folder contains unstructured files, such as pictures, the page folder contains pages, that is timeless content and the posts folder contains journal entries.
 The template folder contains the templates used to render the pages and posts.
 Finally the root folder contains all the configuration for the different services, such as the wercker.yml.

 The gulpfile still works mostly like the original as described in my [jekyl to gulp.js][1] post, just the paths are cleaned up.
-You can see the entiere file in my [github repository][7].
+You can see the entire file in my [github repository][7].

-The interseting bit that changes is that now the journal backlog paginates:
+The interesting bit that changes is that now the journal backlog paginates:

     function posts(basename, count) {
       var stream = through.obj(function(file, enc, cb) {